MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/linker-tools-warning-lnk4306.md

 This warning indicates a problem has occured within the linker.

 Please report the issue and how you ran into it in the [C++ Developer Community channel](https://developercommunity.visualstudio.com/cpp).
-Add the tag `ARM64EC` to your issue to help us find and investigate the issue.
+Add the tag `ARM64EC` to your issue to help us find the issue.